dpip/trind/README.md

 + Integrated Google API to allow location services to detect your longitude and latitude when creating an event
 + Searchers can view and filter events and stash events that catch their interest
 + Searchers can direct message the user that posted an event
-+ Built in app messaging functionality using angular HTTP reuqest and user ID authentication
++ Built in app messaging functionality using user ID authentication and angular HTTP requests
 + Users can view a list of Posts to see events that they created
 + User can declare Meet Up when a conversation with searcher becomes a planned 1 on 1 meetup
 + Unseen messages will appear as notification in the footer next to the conversations icon